 MA (Oxon), PGCE, MA (Ed), National Award in SEN Co-ordination

-Louise has been a Primary School teacher for 25 years, working in large city schools, and a very small village school.
-She has been SENCo at her current school for 6 years and in 2013 achieved the Post Graduate Certificate in Advanced Educational Practice (SEN) with Distinction.
+Louise has been a Primary School teacher for 30 years, and has worked in large city schools in London and Oxford, and a small village school.
+In 2013 she achieved the Post Graduate Certificate in Advanced Educational Practice (SEN) with Distinction and the National Award in SEN Co-ordination.
 She went on to complete her MA (Ed) at Oxford Brookes University and undertook a research project focusing on parental involvement in reading.
-She still teaches Early Years and Key Stage One as well as being SENCO and English co-ordinator at her school.
-For 5 years she worked as an Every Child a Writer (ECaW) lead teacher, supporting schools in improving writing in Key Stage 2.
+She is currently a SENCO in a city school.

-Louise is able to provided training for teachers, support staff, and parents on various SEN issues such assessments, Dyslexia, Multi-sensory learning, Memory, Precision teaching, and Vocabulary.
+Louise is able to provide training for teachers, support staff, and parents on various SEN issues such as: Assessments, Dyslexia, Multi-sensory learning, Memory, Precision teaching, and Vocabulary.

 If you would like to contact Louise please email firstname.lastname@example.org